jcartledge/saveourcitrusinfo.org/src/content/correct-disposal.md

 If incineration is not an option, double bag the infected material and put in your rubbish bin - not your green bin.

-Other disposal techniques include cutting through the galls with secateurs.
-And immersing the galls in water for several weeks.
+Other disposal techniques include cutting through the galls with secateurs, and immersing the galls in water for several weeks.